Join us to celebrate the Reproductive Health Access Network: 15 years & counting!

 The first challenge of this ban in the courts was by an American woman named Leona Benten, who was stopped by US Customs when bringing mifepristone into the country from the United Kingdom.
 Although Benten lost her case, it brought mifepristone into the national spotlight and galvanized the movement to overturn the FDA ban.
 When President Bill Clinton was elected in 1993, he ordered the Department of Health and Human Services to investigate mifepristone’s use for medication abortion.
 In 1995, Roussel-Uclaf agreed to give the Population Council the patent rights to mifepristone in the United States.

-It wasn’t all downhill from there, however – although the FDA’s advisory branch recommended mifepristone for approval, legal and manufacturing troubles led to the medication being pushed to the side until 2000.
+Although the FDA’s advisory branch recommended mifepristone for approval, legal and manufacturing troubles led to the medication being pushed to the side until 2000.
 Thanks to the work of activists and health professionals, mifepristone was finally approved for medication abortion on September 28, 2000, twelve years after its original synthesis.

 Unfortunately, mifepristone remains inaccessible to many people.
 The US Food and Drug Administration (FDA) regulates mifepristone under a Risk Evaluation and Mitigation Strategy (REMS), which means it’s classified as a “dangerous drug” – despite its history of safe and effective use.
 There is an overwhelming body of scientific and medical evidence that shows mifepristone is safe and effective for virtually anyone in a variety of practice settings, including telehealth, in-clinic, and self-managed care.
 Until recently, the REMS rules on mifepristone required them to stock and dispense the pill directly to patients in-office, creating barriers to providing mifepristone in primary care settings.
 When mifepristone is inaccessible in primary care, patients are harmed.
 Their continuity of care is disrupted, emotional and financial consequences are exacerbated, they experience unnecessary and invasive procedures, and they must manage multiple appointments and delays in care.

 The preliminary injunction became an official REMS modification in January 2023, allowing clinicians to not only mail mifepristone to their patients but also to prescribe the pill to certified pharmacies for patients to pick up or receive by mail.
 However, barriers still remain.
 For states that already outlaw telemedicine for medication abortion or ban abortion entirely, these rules do not apply.
-And, today, there are imminent threats to nationwide access to mifepristone through the Alliance for Hippocratic Medicine v.
-Food and Drug Administration case trying to force the FDA to remove mifepristone’s approval.
-This is entirely based on politics, not on medicine, science, or law.
-It is an extension of our nation’s history and ongoing present of reproductive coercion and control.
-This case should never have moved forward, yet as of April 21st 11:59 PM ET mifepristone is still available and accessible due to an administrative stay by the Supreme Court.

-This decision is part of an agenda to ban medication abortion – and all abortion – across the country.
+This case is part of an agenda to ban medication abortion – and all abortion – across the country.
 It attempts to prevent people from accessing abortion medication with threats of investigation, jail, and prosecution.
 If you are concerned about the abortion laws in your state, including self-managed abortion and the law, If/When/How’s Repro Legal Helpline provides free legal information and advice at reprolegalhelpline.org or 844-868-2812.
 And, if you need legal advice or representation for providing or helping others access abortion care, contact the Abortion Defense Network.

 View More Posts on Topic